-Used Jeep Liberty Overview And How To Buy At The Best Price
+Used Jeep Liberty Overview

 The 2002 model year offered either two-wheel or four-wheel drive versions and in base Sport and upscale Limited models.
 Features on the Limited include a sunroof, leather upholstery, power and heated front seats, navigation, an Infinity audio system and hands-free cell phone connectivity.
-Stability control and antilock brakes (ABS) were standard on both models, while many can also be found with the optional side curtain airbags.
+Stability control and antilock brakes (ABS) were standard on both models, while some can also be found with the optional side curtain airbags.

 Powering most of these Jeeps was a 210-horsepower 3.7 liter V6 engine that was coupled with either a six-speed manual or four-speed automatic transmission.
 And through 2005, there was also a 150-horsepower 2.4-liter four-cylinder engine available, although we wouldn't recommend this underpowered version.
 The four-wheel drive system also is equipped with low-range gearing for better off-road performance.

 In 2003 and 2004 models, the Liberty was further refined with feature additions such as an overhead console, an available 6-disc in-dash CD player and a special Columbia Edition that came with graphite-painted 16 inch wheels and exterior trim accents, a sunroof and foglamps.

 There was also a turbocharged diesel engine Liberty for the 2005 and 2006 model years.
 It was a 2.8 liter four-cylinder that produced 160 horsepower and 295 pound-feet of torque.
 This diesel Liberty was popular with buyers because it pretty much provided the same performance as the gas-powered V6 models but with improved gas mileage.
 It was discontinued due to more stringent U.S. emissions standards.

 Side curtain airbags and stability control became available with the 2006 model year.